LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-21-DoNotRageQuit.md

 The way I survived the job was by doing coding projects in my spare time which mentally energized me from such a boring job and appreciated it more and my responsibilities to my client.
 He had Alzheimer's after all, and seeing my client loss himself over time really sucked.
 I did what I could.
 Probably at times more than ethical and had to know my professional boundaries.

+The job also got to me.
+I wasn't easy to live with at all and Mum had to kick me out of home.
+I wasn't violent but not nice, cold, distant, swearing, angry.
+Usually not in a good mood after work.
+Honestly, I could have shaped up and been better but I don't think anyone would if it was just them watching the same person for hours losing their mind and being helpless to stop it.

+It was a startup I was working for at the time so there were no real counseling resources or anything to help me manage what I was feeling or have any emotional debrief.

-Eventually after a year and 8 months, work dried up.
+I had to start using medication.
+It was the smart thing.
+I'm mentally a lot better after that.
+I've seen good friends who go off there's become whole new people.
+Eventually, after a year and 8 months, work dried up.
+I can't believe I even lasted that long!
 Nothing is stable in support work.
-You could do the best you could and your client will suddenly run out of funding.
-Eventually I moved into customer service.
+It was probably good for me to get out anyway.

 ## Analyze the circumstances.
 Is quitting really the best.